marc-mccarthy/repo-surplus/README.md

-# Terraform & GitHub: Creating a repository with Terraform (Repo Surplus)
+# Terraform & GitHub: Creating a Repository with Terraform (Repo Surplus)

 ## Prerequisites